HoodedDeath/SkyrimSECustomLauncher/README.md

   - "Vanilla Game Name" - Name of the vanilla Skyrim SE executable, default is "SkyrimSE.exe"
   - "Vanilla Launcher Name" - Name of the vanilla Skyrim SE Launcher, default is "SkyrimSELauncher_VANILLA.exe"
   - "Vortex Install Path" - Path to the Vortex executable, the only text box that uses a full file path, default is "C:\\Program Files\\Black Tree Gaming Ltd\\Vortex\\Vortex.exe"

+Future Possibilities
+-
+- May add support for editing graphics settings in application, instead of using the vanilla launcher for options